Privacy notice - IOP Teacher Training Scholarships

 DfE’s Data Protection Officer can be contacted as follows: [email protected], Department for Education, Rivergate, Bristol BS1 6ED.

-With your consent and for the purposes of administering the Teaching Line, DfE will share the following information with Teleperformance UK Ltd, who processes the information on DfE’s behalf to provide advice to you to support your journey towards a new career in teaching:
+With your consent and for the purposes of administering the Get into Teaching Service, DfE will share the following information with Teleperformance UK Ltd, who will contact you to provide advice to support your journey towards a new career in teaching:

-- First name, Last name, Date of Birth, Post code, Address, Phone number, Email address, Degree stage, Degree subject and Degree class.
+- First name, Last name, Date of Birth, Phone number, Email address, Country of residence and Teacher Training Subject applied for.

 When we share your data with DfE this is pursuant to a data sharing agreement between us.
 Under that agreement we are the point of contact for any queries or requests you have in respect of your data.
 The agreement sets out the purposes for which we and DfE may process and share your personal data (such purposes being as notified to you in this notice) and our agreement to cooperate to protect your personal data and deal with any requests you may have.